 - We continue to encourage hospital patients to communicate electronically or by phone with loved ones and friends.
 We understand that communicating with loved ones and friends is still an important part of a patient’s healing.
 Video chat, voice, and texting options are digital alternatives and help patients and loved ones feel connected.
 Should patients desire to visit others virtually and lack a device (e.g. smartphone or tablet), please let the patient care team know so we may help you with devices and technical support.

 - We currently do not allow visitors to the Adult Behavioral Health Units in Intermountain hospitals.
 Unlike other hospital units, Adult Behavioral Health Units have more open and communal spaces to promote interactions between patients and staff, so this makes supporting in-person visitation during the pandemic more of a challenge.
 We will escalate and work to accommodate in-person meetings with visitors based on patient care and need and continue to accommodate virtual communication between patients and visitors.

 Intermountain Hospitals and Emergency Rooms

-- For mothers in labor, a doula is considered one of the two designated visitors.
+- For mothers in labor, a doula is not considered one of the two designated visitors.

 - The number of visitors at the bedside can be limited by the care team (i.e., nurse, charge nurse, unit manager, nurse supervisor) based on safety for the patient, visitors, and/or caregivers, as well as the care team’s ability to provide patient care.